TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/FileSystemConventions/Typo3DirectoryStructure/Index.rst

          :code:`typo3temp/`

    Description
          Directory for temporary files.
-It contains subdirectories for temporary files of extensions and TYPO3 components.
+It contains subdirectories (see below) for temporary files of extensions and TYPO3 components.

+.. container:: table-row

+   Directory
+         :code:`typo3temp/assets/`

+   Description
+         Directory for temporary files that should be public available (e.g. generated images).

+.. container:: table-row

+   Directory
+         :code:`typo3temp/var/`

+   Description
+         Directory for temporary files that contains private files (e.g. cached Fluid templates) and should not be publicly available.

 .. container:: table-row